aevin111/aevin111/README.md

 I am also familiar with C++, Rust, and Lua, but I have not yet built any significant project with those languages to the point where I would call myself proficient.

 I'm also proficient in SQL and NoSQL databases, such as MySQL, SQLite, SQL Server, and Redis.
-Although, I'm looking to expand my knowledge for NoSQL-based databases such as MongoDB.
+Although, I'm looking to expand my knowledge in NoSQL-based databases such as MongoDB.

 If you would like to contact me, please send me an email: abulaong@gmail.com